ibm-cloud-docs/codeengine/learning-path.md

 - To run a job directly, use the [`jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit) command and specify the `--name` and `--image` options rather than referencing the job definition file.
 - To run a job from a job definition file, see [Run a job](/docs/codeengine?topic=codeengine-job-deploy#run-job).

+**Want to add additional customizations?**

+- Want to integrate with other {{site.data.keyword.cloud_notm}} services?
+See [Integrating {{site.data.keyword.cloud_notm}} services with service binding](/docs/codeengine?topic=codeengine-service-binding).
+- Want to connect an event producer to your job?
+See [Subscribing to event producers](/docs/codeengine?topic=codeengine-subscribing-events).

 Need help?
 Check out [Troubleshooting tips for jobs](/docs/codeengine?topic=codeengine-troubleshoot-job).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).

 ## Log and monitor your workloads
 {: #lp-log-mon}

-Logging can help you troubleshoot your apps and jobs.
+Logging can help you troubleshoot your applications and jobs.
 See [Viewing logs](/docs/codeengine?topic=codeengine-view-logs).

 You can also [view, manage, and audit](/docs/codeengine?topic=codeengine-at_events) user-initiated activities that occur in your {{site.data.keyword.codeengineshort}} project.